zebscripts/AFK-Daily/README.md

 Nope.
 Install Bluestacks and run this script.

 ## Feature Requests
 Have a feature in mind?
 An idea?
 Something that isn't implemented yet?
 Maybe even a completely different script for the game?
-Let me know by opening a new [issue](https://github.com/zebscripts/afk-daily/issues/new)!
+Let me know by writing it in the [discussion board](https://github.com/zebscripts/AFK-Daily/discussions/categories/ideas)!

 ## Troubleshooting
 If you're having trouble running this script, feel free to send me a message on [Discord](http://discordapp.com/users/241655863616471041)(Zebiano#2989).
 I'll try my best to help you.